Curfew at Essendon Fields Airport

-- Aircraft take-offs and landings are restricted at Essendon Airport between the hours of 11.00 pm and 6.00 am (local time).
+- Aircraft take-offs and landings are restricted at Essendon Fields Airport between the hours of 11.00 pm and 6.00 am (local time).

-- An aircraft with a maximum take-off weight of 45,000 kilograms or more cannot take-off from or land at Essendon Airport at any time, unless the aircraft is involved in an emergency, or the Secretary (Department of Infrastructure, Transport, Regional Development and Local Government) or his delegate grants a dispensation beforehand.
+- An aircraft with a maximum take-off weight of 45,000 kilograms or more cannot take-off from or land at Essendon Fields Airport at any time, unless the aircraft is involved in an emergency, or the Secretary (Department of Infrastructure, Regional Development and Cities) or his delegate grants a dispensation beforehand.

 - An aircraft should not depart from its origin port unless the estimated time of arrival will be before 11.00 pm Essendon local time.
 Where the estimated time of arrival will be at or after 11.00 pm a dispensation should be sought before departure.

-- An aircraft that arrives at Essendon airport before 6.00 am must hold until after the curfew ends, or divert to an alternative airport.
+- An aircraft that arrives at Essendon Fields Airport before 6.00 am must hold until after the curfew ends, or divert to an alternative airport.

-- Essendon Airport is not to be nominated or used as a planned alternate airport (in accordance with the noise abatement procedures in the Aeronautical Information Package published by Airservices Australia).
+- Essendon Fields Airport is not to be nominated or used as a planned alternate airport (in accordance with the noise abatement procedures in the Aeronautical Information Package published by Airservices Australia).

-- All operators of aircraft to or from Essendon Airport during curfew hours are required to lodge a flight plan with Airservices Australia.
+- All operators of aircraft to or from Essendon Fields Airport during curfew hours are required to lodge a flight plan with Airservices Australia.

 Exceptions to the Curfew

-The following aircraft are permitted to operate at Essendon Airport during the curfew:
+The following aircraft are permitted to operate at Essendon Fields Airport during the curfew:

 - Propeller-driven aircraft with a maximum take-off weight not exceeding 8,618 kilograms and that do not exceed specified noise emissions.